2018 World TeamTennis season

 The 2018 World TeamTennis season was the 43rd season of the top professional team tennis league in the United States.

 The Springfield Lasers defeated the Philadelphia Freedoms in the WTT Finals to win their first King Trophy as WTT champions.

 Competition format

-The 2018 World TeamTennis season included six teams.
-Each team played a 14-match regular-season schedule with seven home and seven away matches.
-The top two teams in the regular season qualified for the World TeamTennis Finals.
-The higher seed was treated as the "home" team in the WTT Finals and had the right to determine the order of play.
+The 2018 World TeamTennis season featured six teams.
+Each team played a 14-match regular-season schedule, with seven home and seven away matches.
+The top two teams from the regular season qualified for the World TeamTennis Finals.
+The higher-seeded team was designated as the "home" team for the finals and had the right to determine the order of play.
 The winner of the WTT Finals was awarded the King Trophy.

 Teams and players

 Roster players compete (nearly) the entire season, Franchise and Wildcard players only a limited season.
 Substitute players are not listed.